 A bonus talk for the evening was presented by James Jessop, a Canadian expert on Amazonian psychedelic plant medicines and their life changing effects on people’s perceptions of the environment and their decision in becoming vegan or vegetarian.
 Introducing him, William Chow explained how his desire to reduce his own meat consumption and impact on the planet came from his experience at an Ayahuasca retreat in Peru 12 months ago and led to his subsequent work to introduce new and ever more tasty vegan specialities in his menu.

 Throughout the evening, guests sampled a selection of Banana Tree’s new vegan starters, main courses and desserts, as well as cocktails and vegan wines on offer.
 The night was rounded out by a fun draw and 10 lucky guests went home with a year’s adoption of a baby orangutan and a cuddly ape!

 There’s still plenty of time to sign up for Veganuary!
-Click here to register and gain access to our free 31 day email series!
+Try vegan and gain access to our free 31 day email series!